Julie Howorth MBACP (Registered)

 Having worked for 8 years with male and female survivors of childhood sexual abuse or sexual violence in adulthood, I believe that what the people I work with value most about me is that: they feel believed and accepted without judgement, I am open and down to earth, compassionate and genuinely interested in them and the difficulties they are experiencing.
 They also value the knowledge and skills that I have developed over the years, through listening and working with these issues, alongside the reading and training that I have done in this area.

-As well as developing experience with these particular issues, I have worked with men and women across a wide range of issues, such as: depression, anxiety, PTSD, loss, betrayal, relationship difficulties, identity, sexuality and more.
+I have worked in private practice for the past 8 years.
+I have worked with men and women across a wide range of issues, such as: depression, anxiety, work stress, trauma, loss, betrayal, relationship difficulties, identity, sexuality and more.

 I work very much within a person-centred approach, offering a relationship based on respect, empathy and genuineness, but I also integrate aspects or techniques from other models if this is helpful.

 I am committed to providing culturally sensitive therapy, with a proactive and positive approach to working with all areas of difference, and I believe that it is important to consider the social context as a contributing factor to human distress.

 Training, qualifications & experience

 I began my career as a primary school teacher, and so I have a BSc Hons majoring in psychology (1987) and a PGCE (1988).

 Working as a teacher left me with a particular interest in the challenge of achieving a healthy work/life balance and the impact of stress in the workplace.

 I retrained as a counsellor and gained a Diploma of Higher Education in Counselling (BACP accredited course) in 2004.
 Since then I have worked for 8 years in Rape Crisis centres or Sexual Abuse services for men or women who have experienced sexual trauma either in childhood or adulthood, in private practice for the past 5 years and as a supervisor and trainer.